 Authentic Russian Music

 This is Moscow’s Dance Radio station featuring music videos, clips and other programs.
-It’s extremely convenient because the music can be heard online or through an Apple, Windows or Android phone or tablet.
+The music can be heard online or through a mobile phone or tablet.

 Station.ru allows users to pick between different streaming radio stations.
-The stations list many of the artists’ names in English to help Russian newbies understand who they’re listening to and add their favorite artists to their lists to hear more of their music.
+The stations list many of the artists’ names in English and you can easily add the artists you like to your favorites list.

-Check out the channel, DFM Спокойной ночи, голыши! (“DFM Good Night, Nudes!”—a play on a popular Russian children’s nighttime show, “Спокойной ночи, малыши!” ["Good Night, Little Ones”]).
-This station offers relaxing music to help you fall asleep.
+Check out this channel for relaxing music to help you fall asleep.
 And since the music is slower, it’s much easier to understand the lyrics than on fast tracks.

-We all know that lyrics are difficult enough to understand in your native language—how many times have you grooved to your favorite jam without really knowing the words?
-Listening practice through music is definitely for the advanced Russian student, and I was ready!
+Lyrics can be difficult enough to understand in your native language.
+Listening practice through music is definitely for the advanced Russian student.